ycpcs/cs360-spring2024/lectures/lecture02.md

 *Case 1: Best Case*

 The best case for insertion sort is when the input array is already sorted, in which case the while loop body *never* executes.
-Thus *w*<sub>ji</sub> = 0 for all *i* and *j* giving
+Thus *t*<sub>i</sub> = 1 for all *i* giving (using Appendix A of CLRS to evaluate the summation)

 > ![image](images/lecture02/bestsum1.png)

-i.e. the while condition (line 5) executes *exactly once* for each iteration of the outer loop, and
+i.e. the while condition (line 5) executes the same number of times as the other statements in the outer loop.
+Furthermore, for the statements *inside* the while loop

 > ![image](images/lecture02/bestsum2.png)

 i.e. the statements in the while body (lines 6 and 7) *never* execute.

-Thus the total run time reduces to:
+Thus the total run time reduces to

 > ![image](images/lecture02/insertbest.png)